City Fall To Chatham In Challenge Cup Quarter Final

 Matt Parson's intervention prevented Saunders getting on the end of a powered ball in from Grant, while Quinn's header from a City corner ballooned up and was safely taken by Ellis.
 A wide left free-kick from City was sent over to the far post but worked back across to Casey in space near the opposite post but his free header was mistimed and weak and went wide.

 The game was still swinging from end to end and Quinn made two vital defensive interventions to keep City in it including one cleared off the line.
-A Chatham corner was well over-hit as was the second ball when it was eventually retrieved, while at the other end, a Casey attacking long throw was cleared and Cross then fired over the Chatham bar from twenty-five yards.
+A Chatham corner was well over-hit as was the second ball when it was eventually retrieved, while at the other end, a Casey attacking long throw was cleared and Cooper then fired over the Chatham bar from twenty-five yards.

 Quinn made another superb defensive interception as the game ticked into the last minute of the ninety and then on into six minutes of added time before City's golden opportunity to snatch the tie came and went when Lawrence and substitute Kyron Lightfoot picked their way through into the Chatham box and found Lee on the right, but from eight yards out, the keeper flat-footed and the goal at his mercy, he agonisingly struck the ball over the bar.